The Best of the Worst

 Available on Google Play

-4. Dark Quest 2
+5. Dark Quest 2

-Placing Brain Seal’s Dark Quest 2, a switch port, on this list might seem like a bit of a question mark.
+Placing Brain Seal’s Dark Quest 2, a Switch port, on this list might seem like a bit of a question mark.
 But it’s undoubtedly indie and at about 1K downloads, it has clearly not gotten the love it deserves.
-Not the most visceral of RPGs, Dark Quest 2 features rather bare bones mechanics, smallish maps and turn-based gameplay.
+Not the most visceral of RPGs, Dark Quest 2 features rather bare bone mechanics, smallish maps and turn-based gameplay.
 What it lacks in thumb-bruising intensity, however, it more than makes up for with its gameplay.

 One layer unfolds within the confines of a small medieval town where you can hire up to six characters, upgrade skills and gear, buy potions and hop into the dungeon.
 Successfully mastering dungeon levels is more often than not predicated on carefully choosing the right party, potions and skills.
 With its limited parameters, winning battles and clearing a dungeon room often feels like engaging with a puzzle.
 No doubt said puzzle element will turn off some Android RPG fans, which is a shame because there is a real joy to be found in this simple, elegant RPG.